A History of the Azores

 walking for days to see the rings of Saturn,

-or by the Berlin Wall, remember? laying flowers
+or the Berlin Wall, remember?
+Laying flowers

-at Peter Fechter’s grave in Niemandsland.
+at Peter Fechter’s grave in No Man’s Land.
 Ted,

 when we got to the moon Enceladus, vapors

-reeked of ambergris, like the Mary Celeste,
+reeked of ambergris, like the ship Mary Celeste,

 floating off the Azores, not a soul on board,